yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 If deployers deviate from the recommendations given in this document, they need to be aware that they might lose access to one of the foregoing security services.

 This document applies only to environments where confidentiality is required.
-It recommends algorithms and configuration options that enforce secrecy of the data in transit.
+It requires algorithms and configuration options that enforce secrecy of the data in transit.

 This document also assumes that data integrity protection is always one of the goals of a deployment.
 In cases where integrity is not required, it does not make sense to employ TLS in the first place.
 There are attacks against confidentiality-only protection that utilize the lack of integrity to also break confidentiality (see, for instance, {{DegabrieleP07}} in the context of IPsec).